2015 American Athletic Conference football season

-The 2015 American Athletic Conference football season is the 25th NCAA Division I FBS football season of the American Athletic Conference (The American).
-The season is the third since the breakup of the former Big East Conference, and the second season with the new College Football Playoff in place.
-Under the playoff system, The American is no longer an Automatic Qualifying conference (AQ), and is considered a member of the "Group of Five" (G5) with Conference USA, the Mid-American Conference, Mountain West Conference, and the Sun Belt Conference.
-Whereas under the previous system the champion of the conference was guaranteed an automatic berth to a BCS bowl game, now the highest-ranked member of the G5 will receive a bid to one of the six major bowls.
+The 2015 American Athletic Conference football season was the 25th NCAA Division I FBS football season of the American Athletic Conference (The American).
+The season was the third since the breakup of the former Big East Conference, and was the second season with the new College Football Playoff in place.
+Under the playoff system, The American was no longer an Automatic Qualifying conference (AQ), and is considered a member of the "Group of Five" (G5) with Conference USA, the Mid-American Conference, Mountain West Conference, and the Sun Belt Conference.
+Whereas under the previous system the champion of the conference was guaranteed an automatic berth to a BCS bowl game, now the highest-ranked member of the G5 receives a bid to one of the six major bowls.